 Key capabilities include the automation of day-to-day management for containerized applications; the abstraction of related compute, networking, and storage resources; and continuous health checks to ensure service availability.
 By using Kubernetes, organizations can build and manage cloud-native microservices-based applications more quickly, deploy and move applications across multiple environments more easily, and scale applications more efficiently.

-A10 Networks supports Kubernetes through a range of containerized software solutions which can be orchestrated by Kubernetes.
-Thunder® Application Delivery Controller (ADC) and Lightning® Application Delivery Controller (ADC) optimize the delivery and security of container-based cloud-native applications and services running over public clouds or private clouds.
+A10 Networks supports Kubernetes through a range of solutions.
+Thunder® Application Delivery Controller (ADC), available in a broad array of form factors (physical, virtual, bare metal, container and cloud instances), optimizes the delivery and security of container-based cloud-native applications and services running over public clouds or private clouds.

 With Thunder Kubernetes Connector (TKC), A10 provides an easy and automated way to discover the services running within a Kubernetes cluster, and configure the Thunder ADC to load-balance traffic for Kubernetes Pods as they start, stop or change nodes.
 The TKC runs as a container inside the Kubernetes cluster, works with any form factor of Thunder ADC, and seamlessly fits into CI/CD release cycle.

 Take this brief multi-cloud application services assessment and receive a customized report.Take the Survey